cognitedata/cognite-sdk-js/guides/monorepo.md

 This allows IDEs to visit source code across packages when going to definition.
 The `tsconfig.build.json` files don't do any path aliasing, so when building or linting we use `dist/index.js` and `dist/src/**/*.d.ts` from the other packages.
-To make sure all `dist/` folder are up to date, always build all packages.
+To make sure all `dist/` folder are up to date, build all packages by running `yarn build` in the root of the project.

 ## Versioning
 Commits need to follow [proper commit messages](https://github.com/angular/angular.js/blob/master/DEVELOPERS.md#-git-commit-guidelines).
-Once they are merged, CI uses
+Once they are merged, CI uses the script `scripts/versionAndPush.sh`, which effectivly does
 ```
-yarn lerna version --conventional-commits --yes
+yarn lerna version --conventional-commits --exact
 ```
-This will individually update versions of packages and references between them based on what kinds of commits were made.
-Changes are commited to `CHANGELOG.md` in each package.
+This will individually update versions of packages based on the commit messages affecting each package.
+References between packages are also updated.
+A list of changes are commited to `CHANGELOG.md` in each package.

 ## Samples
 The `samples/` folder contains several samples, each sample being a private package in the workspace.
+Though tecnically in the workspace for ease of testing, they would also work as-is as stand alone dependants of the sdk.
 To test the samples, first build the sdk.
 ```
 yarn build
 ```

-Then you can run the samples tests.
+Then you can run the samples' tests.
 ```
 yarn test-samples
 ```